saurabhgkp/gsheet-to-db/readme.md

 `"./keyFile.json"`
  this keysFile you can get it from Google console developer

-`spreadsheetId`you can get from spreadsheet url for expamle `https://docs.google.com/spreadsheets/d/`1JmpRfmEfSdVAxAu2SRvzsnswI1-ln-3F_1xtlg`/edit?pli=1#gid=0` here after /d/ and before /edit is your spreadsheetId ="1JmpRfmEfSdVAxAu2SRvzsnswI1-ln-3F_1xtlg"
+`spreadsheetId`you can get from spreadsheet URL for example `https://docs.google.com/spreadsheets/d/`1JmpRfmEfSdVAxAu2SRvzsnswI1-ln-3F_1xtlg`/edit?pli=1#gid=0` here after /d/ and before /edit is your spreadsheetId ="1JmpRfmEfSdVAxAu2SRvzsnswI1-ln-3F_1xtlg"

- `sheetName` can find at the bottom of spreadsheets by default is something like "sheet1"
+ `sheet name` can be found at the bottom of spreadsheets by default is something like "sheet1"

 ` let  data3  =  await  gdata.create(data)`
-here data must be started from "B" not "A" for example "A" is for id
+here data must be started from "B" not  "A".
+"A" is reserved for "id" for example
 ```
 {
     "B":"herry",
     "C":"FullTime",
     "D":"$40,000"
+    ...
 }
 ```
 for any help, you can DM me on LinkedIn